What are Conspiracy Theories and How Do They Work? – An Essay on Conspiracy Theories, Conspiracy Thinking, and Finding the Truth

 For Another Example, the Whole Illuminati Thing

-For another example, if we ignore the history of banking, liberalism, and the west we may be tempting to believe that “the Illuminati are conspiring to create a New World Order, that this is bad (even “satanic”), their intentions are purely wicked, and every bad event in history is directly connected and instigated by a group of expertly coordinated shadowy villains who have allegiance only to the cause”.
+For another example, if we ignore the history of banking, liberalism, and the west we may be tempted to believe that “the Illuminati are conspiring to create a New World Order, that this is bad (even “satanic”), that their intentions are purely wicked, and that every bad event in history is directly connected and instigated by this single group of expertly coordinated shadowy villains who have allegiance only to a purely evil cause”.

-While we likely have some facts right (for instance I can’t help but guess that “the enlightenment” and “the Illuminated” and “liberalism” are all connected), it is unlikely that we have correctly understood the many related players, their intentions, and all the general facts needed to formulate a proper non-conspiratorial theory that doesn’t immediately implicate sub-groups of people (like say Hollywood, liberals, Jews, Obama, the Clintons, Planned Parenthood, Unicorns, Social Security, not hating your child because they are gay, etc; ever notice how these things always implicate liberals?… because the guy in the following video sure did.)
+While we likely have some facts right (for instance I can’t help but guess that “the enlightenment” and “the Illuminated” and “liberalism” are all connected; that is essentially implied by the history of the French Revolution, which implies the movement had some power behind it), it is very unlikely that we have correctly understood the many related players, their intentions, and all the general facts needed to formulate a proper non-conspiratorial theory that doesn’t immediately implicate sub-groups of people (like say Hollywood, liberals, Jews, Obama, the Clintons, Planned Parenthood, Unicorns, Social Security, LGBT, Marx, etc; ever notice how these things always implicate left-wingers?… because the guy in the following video sure did.)

 The Illuminati Agenda is The LIBERAL Agenda.
-Wow, um ok.
-Google “Illuminati and conservatism” and compare that to “Illuminati and liberalism”, now consider the west was built on liberal principles and we have a symbol of the enlightenment on the dollar bill.
-Consider Jefferson was accused of being a Freemason, consider the Bill of Rights is a liberal document, consider the Founders were essentially a bunch of radical liberals.
+This talking head might be onto something, but I suspect he has some of his facts wrong and is filling in some planks with partisan emotion.
+Google “Illuminati and conservatism” and compare that to “Illuminati and liberalism,” are people using this concept to slander liberals (thus, if aspects are true, is there being falsehood interjected for partisan reasons?).
+Consider also, the west was built on liberal principles and we have a symbol of the enlightenment on the dollar bill.
+Consider, Jefferson was accused of being a Freemason.
+Consider, the Bill of Rights is a liberal document.
+Consider, the Founders were essentially a bunch of liberals.
 The Wikipedia page on the Illuminati essentially backs up my “non-conspiratorial guess-based theory” which I formulated by “actually reading history” instead of turning the “dark” up to 11 like many seem to do on the topic.
 See also New World Order (conspiracy theory) for more actual facts, including the propaganda fake text The Protocols of the Elders of Zion which was used to fuel Hitler’s anti-Semitic sentiment in WWII.
+This is to say, when we make assumptions about what we don’t understand, it isn’t necessarily without merit, but when we decide we know for sure and assign wicked intent to a specific group, we “start down a slippery slope.”
+The is a subtle point, but one that should be considered.

 Origins of the Illuminati – Where it all began.